Martin-Nemecky/project-resource-allocation/README.md

 cd project-resource-allocation/
 sudo docker-compose up
 ```
+You can then see running app on http://localhost:3000/. <br/>
-Docker expects that there is a .jar file in the ``backend/RELEASES/`` folder
+Note: Docker expects that there is a version_1.jar file in the ``backend/RELEASES/`` folder.

 ## Input data
 The structure of the input data should be as follows: